For followers of Jesus and friends of Mary Ward, promotion of justice and just relations are at the heart of our faith.

 – Christine Burke ibvm and Margaret C. Honner ibvm

 Social justice is the practice of looking at the political, social, economic and religious structures and decisions through the eyes of the most vulnerable in society and working with them to respond.
-The Loreto Sisters (Link to IBVM Constitutions statement – already provided) are active champions of justice and freedom, advocating for equality in access to health and education and promoting careful stewardship of all creation.
-In 2014, at their General Congregation, members of the world-wide Institute adopted Five Callswhich encapsulate the spiritual core and contemporary challenge of our mission.
-At this meeting a corporate stance on Trafficking in Humanswas also ratified and an ongoing commitment to address this justice issue is maintained by an international network of Mary Ward Sisters and through IBVM support of Australian Catholic Religious Against Trafficking in Humans, Talitha Kum and Religious in Europe Networking Against Trafficking and Exploitation.
+The Loreto Sisters are active champions of justice and freedom, advocating for equality in access to health and education and promoting careful stewardship of all creation.
+The Global Mary Ward Justice, Peace and Integrity of Creation (JPIC) ministry is an invitation to be more active and sensitive to JPIC issues at the international, intercultural, environmental and inter-religious levels.
+In 2014, at their General Congregation, members of the world-wide Institute adopted Five Calls which encapsulate the spiritual core and contemporary challenge of our mission.
+At this meeting a corporate stance on Trafficking in Humans was also ratified and an ongoing commitment to address this justice issue is maintained by an international network of Mary Ward Sisters and through IBVM support of Australian Catholic Religious Against Trafficking in Humans, Talitha Kum and Religious in Europe Networking Against Trafficking and Exploitation.

 In a world of inequality and oppression we stand with those exploited in any way by unjust systems and structures.
 Of particular concern to us are injustices that prevent women and men from becoming fully and freely the human persons God created them to be.

 Feature Image: Photographed by Sr Susan Daily ibvm